vermiilion/20220830ResearchRepo/Software Development/Reflective-Journal.md

 ### What is a variable?

 ### What programming languages are you interested in learning?
 Why?
+I'm still unfamiliar with the differences between different programming languages, only the names.
 ### What is something kind that someone has done for you?

 ### If you were describing programming to someone who knows nothing about it, what would you say?